-Preparing for your Pet Sitter (When I come to meet you, please have TWO WORKING copies of your house key for me.)
+Preparing for your Pet Sitter (When I come to meet you, please have TWOWORKING copies of your house key for me.)

-trustworthy, experienced pet sitter might have trouble if you haven't kept your
+Even the most trustworthy, experienced pet sitter might have trouble if you haven’t kept your end of the bargain.
+Here are some of your responsibilities:

-Make reservations early, especially during holidays, school
+Make reservations early, especially during holidays, school breaks, or summer vacation.

-Ensure your pet is well socialized and allows strangers to handle
+Ensure your pet is well socialized and allows strangers to handle him.

 Affix current identification tags to your pet's collar.